OVER 70 YEARS OF EXCELLENCE

-On September 17, 2000, the school community was proud to celebrate fifty years of academic excellence.
-St. John the Evangelist School is honored to have three religious of the order still serving its students and families.
+On September 17, 2020, the school community was proud to celebrate seventy years of academic excellence.
+St. John the Evangelist School is honored to have two religious of the order still serving its students and families.

 2013 NATIONAL BLUE RIBBON SCHOOL

 On September 24, 2013, the auditorium exploded with cheers and vigorous waving of blue pompoms as it was announced that St. John the Evangelist had been selected as a U.S. Department of Education National Blue Ribbon School.
 One of only fifty private schools in the nation to be given this designation in 2013, SJE was also one of only seven Maryland elementary schools, public or private, to win the honor as a “high-performing” school.
 That means that SJE was ranked among the highest performing schools in reading and math, with its students testing in the top ten percent of all students in the state in those areas.

 Public and private schools submit applications that discuss all aspects of a school’s “personality”: student academic achievement, school culture, extracurricular activities, and parent involvement.
 A particularly strong aspect of SJE’s application was our emphasis on building a culture of virtue and the vital sense of community that anyone who enters the school immediately understands.